feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, gathering recent data and reports."
+#> [1] "Research the current economic situation in Algeria, including key factors such as GDP growth, main industries, unemployment rate, and any recent economic challenges or developments."
 #>
 #> [[1]]$response
-#> As of mid-2024, Algeria's economy faces challenges including dependence on
+#> Algeria's 2024 GDP growth is modest, around 2-3%, reliant on hydrocarbons (oil
-#> hydrocarbons, with oil and gas revenues making up around 95% of exports and 60%
+#> and gas account for ~95% of exports).
+Main sectors: energy, agriculture, and
-#> of budget revenue.
-Growth is moderate (~2-3% in 2023), with inflation
+#> services.
+Unemployment remains high at ~11-12%, especially among youth.
+Recent
-#> pressures, a need for diversification, and efforts to attract foreign
+#> challenges include fluctuating oil prices, inflation, and efforts to diversify
-#> investment ongoing per IMF and World Bank reports.
+#> the economy amid social unrest and global economic pressures.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE